perry2008084/Resume/resume_en_detail.md

 # Skills

-1. skilled with html/css/javascript(es6+) to develop PC/mobile web Apps.
+1. skilled with HTML/CSS/JavaScript(ES6+) to develop PC/mobile web Apps.
-2. familiar with nodejs tools, used (npm/pnpm/eslint/prettier) in my frontend work flow.
+2. familiar with nodejs tools, used (npm/pnpm/eslint/prettier) in the frontend work flow.
 3. used Angular/React/Vue.js framework in previous project.
 4. familiar with Git work flow, REST API and HTTP protocol.
 5. following the frontend trends, and apply the new best practice to the project.